You Don’t Need to Start Over: How Teachers Can Reset and Rebuild Anytime

 If I could put something under the tree for every teacher, it wouldn’t be another candle or coffee mug.

 No pressure.
-Just a perspective you can carry into the new year, or any moment you need a reset.
+Just clarity you can carry into January — or any moment you need leadership back.

 🎁 Gift #1: Rest gives you power